recursiveforte/hackclub-school-toolkit/hacky_solutions/README.md

 If you are unable to install IDEs but want a good web IDE, [GitHub CodeSpaces](https://github.com/features/codespaces) is a good solution for this, assuming GitHub is not blocked.

 ## Sourcing Laptops
 If your issues stem from device restrictions, you could ask community focused companies in your area and ask them for old laptops.
+You should probably get approval from your advisor before doing this.

 ## Mass Advisors
 If you are unable to find an adivsor that is STEM focused, finding a person who advises large numbers of clubs even if they are not a STEM teacher could help because them advising a lage number of clubs shows they are up to the task.